Hold Me, Thrill Me, Kiss Me

-"Hold Me, Thrill Me, Kiss Me" is a song written by Harry Noble and originally performed by Karen Chandler in 1952.
+"Hold Me, Thrill Me, Kiss Me" is a song written by Harry Noble and originally performed by American singer Karen Chandler in 1952.
 It has been re-recorded several times since then, the most notable covers being by Mel Carter in 1965 and Gloria Estefan in 1994.

 Karen Chandler version

 The original version was released by Karen Chandler in 1952, released by Coral Records.
 It first appeared on the US Billboard charts on October 25, 1952 and last appeared on April 11, 1953, peaking at number five on Billboard's chart of "Most Played by Jockeys", number seven on Billboard's chart of "Best Selling Singles", and number nine on Billboard's chart of "Most Played in Juke Boxes".

 Mel Carter version

-The version most often associated with the song was recorded by Mel Carter, released in 1965 on Imperial.
-Carter's version spent 15 weeks on the Billboard Hot 100, peaking at number eight, while reaching number one on Billboard's Easy Listening chart, number two on Canada's "RPM Play Sheet", and number four on Canada's CHUM Hit Parade.
+The version most often associated with the song was recorded by American singer and actor Mel Carter, released in 1965 on Imperial.
+Carter's version spent 15 weeks on the US Billboard Hot 100, peaking at number eight, while reaching number one on Billboard's Easy Listening chart, number two on Canada's "RPM Play Sheet", and number four on Canada's CHUM Hit Parade.